Azure/ResourceModules/modules/cdn/profile/afdEndpoint/route/README.md

   ]
   ```

-### Parameter: `name`

-The name of the route.
-- Required: Yes
-- Type: string

-### Parameter: `originGroupName`

-The name of the origin group.
-The origin group must be defined in the profile originGroups.
-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `originPath`

 A directory path on the origin that AzureFrontDoor can use to retrieve content from, e.g. contoso.cloudapp.net/originpath.

 - Required: No
 - Type: string
 - Default: `''`